German National Observatory 1st Meeting

 Agenda

-Summary and Key Outcomes
+Key Outcomes

 • Improved Data Evaluation: Stakeholders emphasized the value of collecting and analysing data on energy audits and energy management systems (EnMS) to support political decision-making and guide enterprises.

-• Support for Enterprises: Clear, practical information—such as potential energy savings, support programmes, and real-world examples—was seen as critical for helping companies, especially those new to energy efficiency.
+• Support for Enterprises: Clear, practical information such as potential energy savings, support programmes, and real-world examples, was seen as critical for helping companies, especially those new to energy efficiency.

-• Impact of Public Reporting: Publishing “Action Plans” can incentivize companies to act, but also risks leading to vague reporting to avoid reputational pressure.
+• Impact of Public Reporting: Publishing “Action Plans” can incentivize companies to act but also risks leading to vague reporting to avoid reputational pressure.

 • Minimising Burden: To make reporting effective and manageable, stakeholders highlighted the need for user-friendly electronic forms and centralised portals for streamlined data submission.